melliott7264/e-commerce-back-end/README.md

 ## Description

 This is the back-end for an e-commerce solution.
-As an internet retail company we want a start of the art back-end for our website in order to compete with other internet retail companies.
+As an internet retail company we want a state of the art back-end for our website in order to compete with other internet retail companies.
 We are building this e-commerce back-end consisting of a MySQL database accessed through Sequelize using Express and Node.js to serve the front-end of out web site.

 ## Table of Contents